Information concerning students with special educational needs and/or disabilities 2020-21

 In Year Admissions

-When students join us out of phase, the Admissions Officer and SENCo will meet with the student and parents to gather information.
+When students join us out of phase, the Admissions Officer and where appropriate, the SENCo will meet with the student and parents to gather information.
 Contact is made with all relevant parties where SEND is a consideration and the process continues as for students who join us in the normal Key Stage changes.
+All in year admissions undergo baseline testing CAT 4 tests and Lucid Exact tests.

-All staff at The Academy have the expectation of being able to cater for all students in their care by:
+All staff at The Academy have the expectation of being able to cater for all students in their care through the provision of quality first teaching.
+This involves at it’s core – personalising learning to pupils, encouraging greater inclusion of pupils with SEN needs, and working to narrow the attainment gap.

 In some instances greater support is required for students and this may be achieved by the following: